Caterham line: Purchase by the SER and proposed extensions

 The difficult relationships between the CR, LB&SCR and SER continued after the Caterham line had opened.
 The trains operated by the two larger companies were inconveniently timed to allow connections to be made at Caterham Junction.
 In November 1856, the CR brought an unsuccessful case at the Court of Common Pleas to force improvements in the timetable, ticketing arrangements and passenger accommodation at the junction station.

 In the first eleven months of its operation, the CR lost £846.
 The line nearly closed on 7 May 1857, because a payment to LB&SCR had not been made, but the sum was cleared before bankruptcy proceedings could begin.
 However, the following year, George Furness, one of the partners of the firm that had built the line, sued for non-payment of debt.
 He was awarded possession of the railway that July.
 He offered to sell the line to the SER for £16,000, but the company refused, saying that it would pay a maximum price of £12,000.

 In October 1858, the SER agreed to buy the line, but faced opposition from the LB&SCR in preparing the enabling bill for Parliament.
 The latter wanted to ban the SER from stopping at Caterham Junction, but a compromise was reached to allow SER passengers to change between mainline and branchline trains, but not to enter or leave the station.
-The acquisition of the CR by the SER was authorised by parliament on 21 July 1859.
+The acquisition of the CR by the SER was authorised by the Caterham and South Eastern Railways Act 1859 (22 & 23 Vict. c. xxxv) on 21 July 1859.
 The SER paid around £14,000 for the line – significantly less than its original construction cost of £30,000.
 The SER also made a payment to George Drew and Captain Wigsell for waiving their rights to stop trains on demand at Kenley.

 In the 1870s, there were several proposals to extend the line southwards from Caterham: An independent company suggested a line to Riverhead, via Oxted and Westerham; the SER wanted to run to Maidstone via a similar route; the Caterham and Godstone Valley Railway (C&GVR) proposed a line to Godstone.
 Of the three schemes, only the C&GVR received authorisation from Parliament, which was granted in the Caterham and Godstone Valley Railway Act 1876 (39 & 40 Vict. c. xcix).
 The line, which faced opposition from both the SER and the LB&SCR, required four tunnels through the hills to the south of Caterham to reach Godstone.
 The following year, the SER agreed to work the line in exchange for 50% of revenue, but construction work never began.
 The opening of the Oxted line in 1884 reduced the financial incentive to extend the Caterham line southwards and no further schemes were proposed thereafter.